HoiJean/djangoforbeginners-book/manuscript/ch3.md

 (pages) $ touch templates/base.html
 ~~~~~~~~

 Django has a minimal templating language for adding links and basic logic in our templates.
+You can see the full list of built-in template tags [here in the official docs](https://docs.djangoproject.com/en/2.0/ref/templates/builtins/#built-in-template-tags-and-filters).
+Template tags take the form of `{% something %}` where the "something" is the template tag itself.
+You can even create your own custom template tags, though we won't do that in this book.

-To add links we can use the [built-in url tag](https://docs.djangoproject.com/en/2.0/ref/templates/builtins/#url).
+To add URL links in our project we can use the [built-in url template tag](https://docs.djangoproject.com/en/2.0/ref/templates/builtins/#url) which takes the URL pattern name as an argument.
 Remember how we added optional URL names to our url routers?
 This is why.
 The `url` tag uses these names to automatically create links for us.

+The URL route for our homepage is called `home` therefore to configure a link to it we would use the following: `{% url 'home' %}`.

 {title="Code",lang="html"}
 ~~~~~~~~